mehtaphysical/tasker/README.md

 and passed on to other tasks by saving files to the `/var/taskData` directory.
 This directory is a shared volume mounted to each task within a graph.

+# Script Task Runner

+The script task runner runs tasks local to tasker by executing an executable script inside the `scriptBasePath` directory.
+State is saved and passed between tasks by saving files to the local disk inside the `scriptDataPath` namespaced by the task id.

 ## Configuration

 Tasker can be configured via command line flags: